dbt-labs/docs.getdbt.com/website/docs/guides/orchestration/set-up-ci/5-multiple-checks.md

 ### Optional: also add a compile-only job

-Even when deferring to its own environment, dbt Cloud uses the last successful run of any job in that environment as its [comparison state](/reference/node-selection/syntax#about-node-selection).
+dbt Cloud uses the last successful run of any job in that environment as its [comparison state](/reference/node-selection/syntax#about-node-selection).
 If you have a lot of PRs in flight, the comparison state could switch around regularly.

 Adding a regularly-scheduled job inside of the QA environment whose only command is `dbt compile` can regenerate a more stable manifest for comparison purposes.

 ## Step 5: Test your process

-When the Release Manager is ready to cut a new release, they will open a PR from `qa` into `main` from their git provider, at which point the existing check in the CI environment will trigger and run.
+When the Release Manager is ready to cut a new release, they will manually open a PR from `qa` into `main` from their git provider (e.g. GitHub, GitLab, Azure DevOps). dbt Cloud will detect the new PR, at which point the existing check in the CI environment will trigger and run.
+When using the [baseline configuration](/guides/orchestration/set-up-ci/in-15-minutes), it's possible to kick off the PR creation from inside of the dbt Cloud IDE.
+Under this paradigm, that button will create PRs targeting your QA branch instead.

 To test your new flow, create a new branch in the dbt Cloud IDE then add a new file or modify an existing one.
-Commit it, then create a new Pull Request (not a draft).
-Within a few seconds, you’ll see a new check appear in your git provider.
+Commit it, then create a new Pull Request (not a draft) against your `qa` branch.
+You'll see the integration tests begin to run.
+Once they complete, manually create a PR against `main`, and within a few seconds you’ll see the tests run again but this time incorporating all changes from all code that hasn't been merged to main yet.